bike advocacy, bicycle tour, bicycle safety

 Organizations Requesting Bicycles:

 If you are in a less developed region and would like a shipment of bikes, let us know and we will use our network to try and find an organization that would like to collect the bikes, and prepare and send the shipment.
-We have also posted contact information for a few of the organizations shipping and distributing bicycles internationally.
+We have also posted contact information for a few of the organizations shipping and distributing bicycles domestically and internationally.

 Bear in mind: 1) The organizations collecting and shipping used bikes tend to be able to find plenty of bikes, but they are all short on money for shipping.
 Organizations requesting bikes have a better chance of getting bikes if they can secure the shipping money from another source.
 2) It is as easy or easier to send a full container of bikes (about 450) as it is to arrange for a lesser amount.
 And, 3) Bear in mind that these programs deal in used bikes, which are in all different conditions of ridability.
 These bicycle-recycling arrangements works best when the receiving organization has a bicycle mechanic training component in its mission to help fix-up the bikes for other end users they might have in their program.